-A lot of organizations utilize vulnerability scanning in lieu of pen test services, but it’s not a replacement.
+Many organizations utilize vulnerability scanning in lieu of pentest services, but it’s not a replacement.
 They are intended to support each other.
-The main difference is that vulnerability scanning is a software program, and a pen test is done by humans.
+The main difference is that vulnerability scanning is a software program, and a pentest is done by humans.
 Using them together is an effective way to understand where your technical vulnerabilities lie, and also how an adversary would exploit those vulnerabilities.

-We believe that pen testing services needs to be much more closely tied to business objectives than simply checking a box.
-Our whitepaper, “Rebooting the Pen Test” breaks down all four of these levels on the left.
+We believe that penetration testing services need to be much more closely tied to business objectives than simply checking a box.
+Our whitepaper, “Rebooting the Pentest” breaks down all four of these levels on the left.

-Traditionally, security teams fall into the technical-led pen testing category – which will suffice for compliance.
+Traditionally, security teams fall into the technical-led pentesting category – which will suffice for compliance.
 However, we all know the adage “an attacker doesn’t care about scope.”
-When we fall into a strict scope of work in an attack and pen scenario, there could be glaring vulnerabilities that are missed.
+When we fall into a strict scope of work in an attack and penetrate scenario, there could be glaring vulnerabilities that are missed.

 The more down the levels we go, the more relevant to the business it becomes.
 On top of that, you will have more relevant, actionable, and pragmatic solutions for remediation once the service is completed.